 My daughter can handle changing and putting fabric bedding in the washing machine in just a couple of minutes instead of having to have to remove the newspaper bedding and then clean the cage floor.

-Can I use hay for African Pygmy Hedgehog bedding?
+Can I use hay for hedgehog bedding?

-Hay may seem like a good option, likewise straw too but it’s important to appreciate pygmy hedgehogs may get injured with this type of bedding especially if their limbs get wrapped in hay or straw, leading to cuts or circulation is stopped.
+Hay may seem like a good option, likewise straw too but it’s important to appreciate hedgehogs may get injured with this type of bedding especially if their limbs get wrapped in hay or straw, leading to cuts or circulation is stopped.
 In worse case scenarios this could lead to amputation.

 Hay may also have been subjected to pesticides and having a hedgehog rummage through something with pesticide residue just doesn’t sit right with me.